 There are six steps to follow in order to prepare effectively.

 Overall, the more experience you gain with the UCAT exam, the more confident you will feel on exam day.
-For more information, please read our UCAT Practice blog.
+For more information, please read our UCAT Practice blog and take a practice test to get a feel for the exam.

 Our algorithms will work out your strengths and weaknesses.